top of page

 pinewoodlakewag

 In 2026, we can celebrate the 50th anniversary of the name change of our beautiful community from Rattlesnake Lake to Pinewood Reservoir, but the namesake snakes are still around.
-Here's a great article, with videos, on how to be safe around them!
+Here's a great article, with videos, on how to be safe around them, followed by a podcast about antivenoms as an effective treatment.

 • Know Your Snakes: Venomous Species in Colorado